rebeccaacioadea/project-3/README.md

 https://trefle.io/api/v1/plants/search?token=YOUR_TREFLE_TOKEN&q=strawberry

 This is the sample of the data that is retrieved from the endpoint.
-It return up to 30 plants in an array
+It returns up to 30 plants in an array

 ![](https://i.imgur.com/k8xGLT9.png)